rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 alt="iot mkt mug more feature less stress 650x552-130kb">
 <img alt="MORE FEATURES OF LESS STRESS" width="650" height="552" src="https://cloud.githubusercontent.com/assets/300046/20648066/1d9b085c-b45a-11e6-9970-86ae82498db0.png"></a>

-What train people to build things that help others save time and money, safely.
+We experiment and train other people to build things that help people save time and money, safely.

 The unique aspect of our curriculum is that you create complete <strong>products consumers buy</strong>